Eris (dwarf planet): Classification

-Eris is a trans-Neptunian dwarf planet (plutoid).
+Eris is a trans-Neptunian dwarf planet.
 Its orbital characteristics more specifically categorize it as a scattered-disk object (SDO), or a TNO that has been "scattered" from the Kuiper belt into more-distant and unusual orbits following gravitational interactions with Neptune as the Solar System was forming.
 Although its high orbital inclination is unusual among the known SDOs, theoretical models suggest that objects that were originally near the inner edge of the Kuiper belt were scattered into orbits with higher inclinations than objects from the outer belt.

 Because Eris was initially thought to be larger than Pluto, it was described as the "tenth planet" by NASA and in media reports of its discovery.
 In response to the uncertainty over its status, and because of ongoing debate over whether Pluto should be classified as a planet, the IAU delegated a group of astronomers to develop a sufficiently precise definition of the term planet to decide the issue.
 This was announced as the IAU's Definition of a Planet in the Solar System, adopted on August 24, 2006.
 At this time, both Eris and Pluto were classified as dwarf planets, a category distinct from the new definition of planet.
 Brown has since stated his approval of this classification.
 The IAU subsequently added Eris to its Minor Planet Catalogue, designating it (136199) Eris.